 Here's what the science says you need:

 The lipid trinity: Ceramides, beta glucan, and cholesterol actually rebuild your damaged skin barrier.
 Not just one.
 All three, in balanced ratios.
+In foundational work by Man and Elias in the Journal of Investigative Dermatology, applying only one or two of these lipids to damaged skin actually delayed barrier recovery, and only complete, balanced mixtures allowed normal repair.
 Most barrier creams list ceramides and stop there.
 That's like building a wall with only bricks. no mortar, no foundation.

 Humectants that don't backfire: Hyaluronic acid gets all the press, but here's what they don't tell you.
 HA is a humectant that draws water toward it. in humid environments it pulls moisture from air into skin, but in dry environments it can pull water from deeper skin layers to the surface where it evaporates.
 If you're using HA without sealing it in with an occlusive, you might be making things worse.